 A strong focus of mine was on de-cluttering the problem areas of my apartment.
 At the end of 2018, I dreaded returning from the holidays because of all of the clutter.
 Over the years, I’ve accumulated so much junk, bought clothes in nearly every size through weight fluctuations, inherited unwanted items from former roommates, and more.
 I had two closets completely filled to the brim, drawers that wouldn’t close, and no rhyme or reason to where my stuff was placed.

-I hadn’t realized until then that my clutter was truly a source of unhappiness for me, so I knew that would have to be a major focus for 2019.
-Although I still have a ways to go, I’m pleased to share that I have organized both closets, my guest bathroom, my dresser, nightstands, and a few other areas of the apartment.
-I now have logical places for things to go, and am confident that soon I will even have a few empty drawers and shelves.
+My clutter was a source of unhappiness for me, so I knew that would have to be a major focus for 2019.
+I’m pleased to share that I have organized both closets, my guest bathroom, my dresser, nightstands, and a few other areas.
+I now have logical places for things to go, and will soon even have a few empty drawers and shelves.
 Hallelujah! 🙂 In my line of work, I come across a lot of freebies at events, so avoiding freebies was another way to keep the clutter levels down.

 For the month of March, my theme is Practicing Mindfulness by implementing the following goals: